You are desperate to get your chores completed, but your toddler will not leave you alone!

 If you have noticed signs that you need to pay more attention to your child, then it might be true that you need to.

-Consider other tasks you have in life, and try to organize those for when they do not require your attention.
+Consider other tasks you have in life and organize those for when they do not require your attention.

-Every Child is totally different in terms of neediness.
+Every child is different in terms of neediness.
 Only you know your child, and you will know if you need to pay them more attention.

 Are there any good ideas for independent play?

-Yes, there are some excellent options for independent play, and it is a matter of finding the best ones!
+Yes, there are some excellent options for independent play, and finding the best ones is a matter!

 Children cry for attention because that is what they are programmed to do.
-Nobody tells a baby that they need to cry when they are hungry, upset, or scared.
-They are born with the natural ability to cry.
+Nobody tells a baby they need to cry when hungry, upset, or scared.
+Instead, they are born with the natural ability to cry.

 When a child gets to toddler age, they do not lose that ability.
-They have learned that crying will get your attention, so that is what they do!
+Instead, they have learned that crying will get your attention, which is what they do!

 Conclusion

-If your toddler demands constant attention then you can follow the tips on this page to help guide your toddler away from that behavior.
+If your toddler demands constant attention, you can follow the tips on this page to help guide your toddler away from that behavior.

-I must admit, I like the idea that my son wants my attention.
-It means he enjoys spending time with me and wants to do it all of the time.
-I would miss the feeling if it wasn’t happening.
+I like the idea that my son wants my attention.
+It means he enjoys spending time with me and always wants to do it.
+So I would miss the feeling if it weren’t happening.

 Whilst a completely independent toddler sounds like a dream, how will it make you feel?
 Rejected?